-Dean College's School of Liberal Arts is looking for a dynamic, experienced, student-centered educator to teach Calculus I during the fall semester.
+Dean College's School of Liberal Arts is looking for dynamic, experienced, student-centered educators to teach an introductory biology course during the fall semester.
 The College seeks Adjunct Faculty who focus on experiential learning and active engagement in their classrooms.
 Adjuncts chosen to teach at Dean create a compelling and professional learning environment for students of diverse learning backgrounds.

-We are seeking adjunct instructors to teach MTH 241: Calculus I on-campus during the day.
-MTH 241 is a 4-credit class that meets for 3.5 hours/week.
-There are approximately 30 students in a section.
-The adjunct pay rate is $3733/section.
+We are seeking adjunct instructors to teach BIO 180: Human Biology.
+BIO 180 is a 4-credit class that meets for 2.5 lecture hours/week and 2 lab hours/week.
+There are typically 36 students in lecture and 18 students in each lab.
+The adjunct pay rate is $2,800/lecture section and $1,867/lab section.
 Adjunct faculty are expected to hold one office hour each week for each section they teach.

 Dean College is an equal-opportunity, Title IX institution and pledges to recruit, select and promote diversity by providing equality of opportunity in higher education for all persons, including faculty and staff with respect to hiring, continuation, promotion, and applicants for admission, enrolled students and graduates without discrimination or segregation.